KFCF Local Programs

 Saturdays 4-6 PM

-Gregg McVicar hosts an eclectic mix of deep album tracks, Native American, Americana, and world music.
+Gregg McVicar and Gabriela host an eclectic mix of deep album tracks, Native American, Americana, and world music along with weekend outings

 UnderCurrents is intelligent, fun, and easygoing — diving deep to reveal your past and future favorites.
 Now celebrating our seventh year on national radio; UnderCurrents is mixed by longtime radio producer Gregg McVicar (Tlingit).
 Among his loves are swimming, cycling, hiking, camping and attending music festivals.
 Gregg’s creative work has been recognized by a Peabody Award, an RTNA Golden Mic and multiple awards from the National Association of Community Broadcasters.
 He holds a master’s degree from the Annenberg School for Communication UnderCurrents is created at RadioCamp, LLC and enjoyed around the nation on 133 stations – serving a potential terrestrial radio audience of over 26 million people – and around the world via the Internet.
 Since Fall 2005 we’ve brought you over thirteen thousand hours of music broadcasts!